alice-lri/alice-lri-experiments/REPRODUCIBILITY.md

 - [`scripts/slurm/intrinsics/prepare_and_launch.sh`](scripts/slurm/intrinsics/prepare_and_launch.sh)
 - [`scripts/slurm/ri_compression/prepare_and_launch.sh`](scripts/slurm/ri_compression/prepare_and_launch.sh)

 These scripts will submit jobs to the SLURM scheduler and manage experiment execution.
+See [`scripts/slurm/README.md`](scripts/slurm/README.md) for details on command-line options.

 ## 8. Merge Experiment Results

+**Location: HPC cluster**

 After each experiment (or set of experiments), you must merge the results into the master database.
 Use the merge script on the HPC (can be run on a login or interactive compute node):